jfischer/micropython-iot-hackathon/docs/antevents-application.rst

 The tuples being printed have three elements: the sensor id, a timestamp, and the sensor reading.

-In the next section, we'll see how we can get these samples off the ESP2866 using its WiFi radio and the MQTT protocol.
+In the :ref:`next section <mqtt>`, we'll see how we can get these samples off the ESP2866 using its WiFi radio and the MQTT protocol.